| It

 townhouses simply weren't available for rent in

+Montgomery County at that time.
 I hurried to the real estate

 office several blocks away, and found that the